 You should only use it about once a week or so, and a smaller amount than others would use.

 Note: Test a small section underneath your hair first to make sure it doesn’t cause a major change in your hair color.

-Coconut oil will burn, but essential oils can cause even more serious problems if they get in your eyes.
+Coconut oil can burn a little so essential oils can cause even more serious problems if they get in your eyes.